Tawakalna ala Allah Operations: Second Battle of the Majnoon Islands

 On 25 June, Iraq launched the second Tawakal ala Allah operation liberating Majnoon Island.
-Hundreds of tanks were used against the Iranians, with Iraqi forces present outnumbering Iranian forces up to a factor of 20 to 1.
+Hundreds of tanks were used against the Iranians, with Iraqi heavy weaponry present outnumbering that of Iranian forces up to a factor of 20 to 1.
 The Iraqi Republican Guard forces had prepared for the battle by launching attacks against mockups of the island.
 The attack began with one of the largest artillery barrages in history, coupled with massive amounts of poison gas, incapacitating many of the defenders.
 The Iraqi air force provided close support by performing 400 ground-attack sorties.
 Iran committed 35 fighter aircraft in a desperate attempt to counter-act Iraq's combined air and artillery support while at the same time attempting to hinder the advance of Iraqi forces, but the Iranians were simply overwhelmed in the sky and on the ground.
 Iraqi commandos using amphibious craft blocked the rear of the island.
 Some reports also indicate that a brigade of Iraqi paratroopers were dropped behind the Iranian forces, which would have been the first use of airborne troops since the start of the war.
 The Iraqi ground assault began at 3:30 AM, when an assault force using amphibious armored vehicles and boats landed on the island.
 Afterwards, they immediately set up pontoon bridges and crossed large amounts of forces onto the island.
 The Iranians had little time to react as they were hit by the huge military "sledgehammer".
 The Iraqis used 2,000 tanks against 60 Iranian ones.

 While Iraqi Republican Guards forces cleared the two islands the Iraqi Third Corps protected their Eastern flank and severed Iranian ties to the mainland, with the help of hovercraft equipped commandos.
 The battle resulted in over 2,115 prisoners, with the Iranian forces being overwhelmed in 8 hours of combat.
 Saddam appeared live on Iraqi state television to "lead" the charge against the Iranians.
 The vast majority of the Iranian defenders were killed during the quick assault, with relatively few taken prisoner.